kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/eliminate_mrna_linker_degradation/notes.rst

    how this could happen: The reaction has RNase-inhibitor, and shouldn't have any RNase in the first place.

+   .. update:: 2021/02/22

+     This idea is not really consistent with results from :expt:`18` or expecially :expt:`67`, which both show either full length mRNA or linker-length oligo---but nothing in between.
+However, neither of these experiments were designed to test this hypothesis.
+A timecourse (0-30 min) would probably provide better evidence.

 2. The linker is not actually ligated to the mRNA.
 Either it was never ligated in the first place, or something is undoing the ligation.
 The problem with this explanation is that it's just implausible.
 Experiments such as :expt:`50` convincingly show that the ligation is working,and I just can't imagine how the ligation could be reversed.

    .. update:: 2020/10/27

-  George proposed a reasonable mechanism for the second possibility: RNaseH contamination.
+     George proposed a reasonable mechanism for this idea: RNaseH contamination.
 This would cleave the linker from the mRNA.
-See :expt:`77`
+See :expt:`77`.

 The goal of this series of experiments is to diagnose and solve this problem.